 It is hoped that this collection will be added to on a regular basis, so please check back.

-The recordings can be downloaded by right-clicking the desired button.
+The recordings are arranged alphabetically and can be downloaded by right-clicking the desired button.

 Adon Olam - 'Dutch Melody' | Gibraltar

 This tune for Adon Olam from Gibraltar, is known there as the 'Dutch Melody', as it is based on the melody for the piyyut Yodukha Ra'yonai sung in the Portuguese Community of Amsterdam.

 This melody for Adon Olam is from the repertoire of Congregation Shearith Israel, the Spanish and Portuguese Sephardi synagogue in New York.

 The lilting three-note turn on the first syllable of the word Olam brings to mind William Walker’s New Britain setting for the hymn Amazing Grace.